-Who: Residents who will be 18 or older by the Tuesday, Nov.
-2, 2021, General Election can register to vote.
+Who: Residents who will be 18 or older by the next election can register to vote for that election.
 Any voters who have moved since the last election should change or update their address.

 How: Go online or register in-person at the registrar's office or any Hampton library.

 Deadline: For general elections, the deadline to register is 21 days before the election.

 Who can vote absentee: Because of a law effective July 1, 2020, anyone can vote absentee; you no longer need to choose a reason.
 However, if you are a first-time voter in Hampton, you cannot vote absentee by mail unless you meet certain requirements.

 How: Complete the online form (the quickest method) or call the registrar’s office to have a form sent to you.